proconnect-gouv/hyyypertool/README.md

 ### Release Configuration

 The release process uses the `@~/release-it-changeset-plugin` which integrates with changesets.
 See the [plugin documentation](packages/release-it-changeset-plugin/README.md) for detailed configuration options.

-You need to create a release, for that:

-Go to the [Hyyypertool](https://github.com/proconnect-gouv/hyyypertool/actions) repository

-Go to the ‘Actions’ tab, click on 'Release it!'

-Run the workflow from the master branch

-Once the release is complete, go to [Hyyypertool Sandbox](https://dashboard.scalingo.com/apps/osc-secnum-fr1/hyyypertool-sandbox) Scalingo

-Manually deploy the release branch (the branch name looks like: release/year.month.number)

-Repeat the same action in the [Hyypertool production](https://dashboard.scalingo.com/apps/osc-secnum-fr1/hyyypertool) Scalingo

-Finally, you need to make a summary note in the ProConnect general channel and pin the message.